Preparing for a trip through Madrid? There’s plenty to keep you busy!

 It’s also a great place to go shopping during the day.
 You can find vendors selling vintage clothing, name brand clothes, and bohemian dresses.

-Where to stay: The best hotels in Malasana
+Recommended hotels in Malasana

 Unless you plan to stay in a hotel with shared bathrooms, you may pay a premium price for a hotel in Malasana.
 This trendy neighbourhood has a lot of four-star and five-star hotels that cater to those who prefer luxury travel.
 You’ll also find some quaint boutique hotels with convenient access to the nearest metro station.